evetere/eV-NULL/README.md

-An analog meter old-fashion Null Meter using only discrete components (Kicad project)
+An analog old-school Null Meter using only discrete components

+(Kicad project)